StockSharp/AlgoTrading/API/0096_Three_White_Soldiers/README.md

 The Three White Soldiers pattern is a classic bullish reversal consisting of three consecutive strong up candles.
 After a downtrend, this sequence often marks the start of a sustained move higher as buying pressure overwhelms sellers.

+Testing indicates an average annual return of about 175%.
+It performs best in the stocks market.

 The strategy enters long once the third soldier forms, expecting follow-through from the surge in momentum.
 Short trades are not taken because the setup is purely bullish, but the system does allow exiting short positions initiated by other methods.